-To support this conjecture, we used SageMath~\cite{sage} to sample the space of connected graphs with \(n\) vertices and \(3(n-1)/2\) edges using a Markov Chain Monte Carlo (MCMC) technique similar to what is described in Section 2 of~\cite{SIAMMCMC}.
+To support this conjecture, we used SageMath~\cite{sage} to sample the space of connected graphs with \(n\) vertices and \(3(n-1)/2\) edges using a Markov Chain Monte Carlo technique~\cite[Section~2]{SIAMMCMC}.
 Then we computed \(\facets(\PG)\) for each graph \(G\) in our sample.
 The transition operation we consider is an edge replacement.
 Starting at a graph \(G\), we produce a new graph \(G'\) by randomly choosing an edge \(e\in E(G)\) and a non-edge \(f\in E(G)^C\).
 Then, if the edges \((E(G)\setminus\{e\})\cup\{f\}\) form a connected graph, define \(G'\) to be this graph.
 If the new graph is not connected, let \(G'=G\) (in other words, sample at \(G\) again).